The Particle Problem in Classical Gravity: A historical note on 1941: The historical context

-Regarding the question about whether the appearance of singularities should be admitted, we can state: it was Einstein's opinion ``that singularities must be excluded in a final theory of fields.
-It [did] not seem reasonable [to the author of general relativity] to introduce into a continuum theory points (or lines, etc\footnote{clearly referring to his investigations on the existence of regular solutions with axial symmetry in five-dimensional Kaluza-Klein theory.}) for which the field equations do not hold.
-Moreover, the introduction of singularities is equivalent to postulating boundary conditions (which are arbitrary from the point of view of the field equations\footnote{the emphasis on the arbitrariness is recurrent.
+About the question of whether the existence of singularities should be admitted, Einstein maintained in 1953 ``that singularities must be excluded in a final theory of fields.
+It [did] not seem reasonable to introduce into a continuum theory points (or lines, etc\footnote{Clearly, referring to his previous investigations on the existence of regular solutions with axial symmetry in five-dimensional Kaluza-Klein theory.}) for which the field equations do not hold.
+Moreover, the introduction of singularities is equivalent to postulating boundary conditions (which are arbitrary from the point of view of the field equations\footnote{The emphasis on the arbitrariness is recurrent.
 He refers to a private communication with L. Silberstein where this aspect was explicitly pointed out and a particular example presented (Einstein \& Rosen, 1935).}) on surfaces which closely surround the singularities'' (Einstein, 1953a).

-To emphasize the importance that the description of particles had within the framework of the classical field theory, we cite (Tonnelat, 1955), where the author mentions, among the motivations for generalizing the general relativity, the fact that this theory ``separates quite radically the gravitational field from [...] the sources of field which conserves a phenomenological interpretation even when one talks about uncharged particles''.
-It is a remarkable fact that such objection is mentioned in equal footing as the objection about the separation of gravity from the electromagnetic field (Tonnelat, 1955).
+To emphasize the importance that the description of particles had within the framework of the classical field theory, we refer to (Tonnelat, 1955), where the author mentions, among the motivations for generalizing the general relativity, the fact that this theory ``separates quite radically the gravitational field from [...] the sources of field which conserves a phenomenological interpretation even when one talks about uncharged particles''.
+According to (Tonnelat, 1955), the separation between fields and particles was as important as the separation between different types of forces of nature.